hanbaobaojm/React-fullstack/README.md

 The data shown in this project is temporary (not in database).

-## Folders
+## Branches
 The main branch is the backend part with build folder of frontend.
-And the
+And the master branch is the full frontend part.